opendistro/for-elasticsearch-docs/docs/knn/settings.md

 ## Index settings

-The default values should work well for most use cases, but you can change them when you create the index.
+The default values should work well for most use cases, but you can change these settings when you create the index.

 Setting | Default | Description
 :--- | :--- | :---